jiangwenyuan/nuster/README.md

 ### key KEY

-Define the key for cache, it takes a string combined by following keywords with `.` separator:
+Define the key for cache/nosql, it takes a string combined by following keywords with `.` separator:

  * method:       http method, GET/POST...
  * scheme:       http or https